School: (203) 245-6407

-The Health Office is staffed with a Registered Nurse and a health paraprofessional from 8:00 a.m. to 3:00 p.m.
+The Health Office is staffed with a Registered Nurse from 8:00 a.m. to 3:00 p.m.
 The Health Office provides health and emergency services to students at Brown School.
 If an emergency should arise while the Health Office is closed, students will be sent to the Main Office.
 All Health Office visits are documented and these records are maintained in the child’s cumulative health record.

 Parents/guardians will be notified if their child is to be sent home.
-A student with a temperature greater than 100 degrees, or who is vomiting, will be sent home from school.
+A student with a temperature 100 degrees or greater, or who is vomiting or has diarrhea, will be sent home from school.
 Individual assessments may also result in exclusion from school.

 - At the beginning of the school year, the Health Office will request that each parent or guardian complete an emergency information form.
 Please list all available numbers where you can be reached (home, work, beeper, cell phones) and local persons to contact if you are not available.
 Please update all changes during the school year.